JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 You may have a look at the
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
 tutorial for more information on performing this step.
-Let's assume we have a console, where `kotlinc` command is available.
+Let's assume we have a console, where the `kotlinc` command is available.

-Now let's call the following commands to compile the code into Frameworks for macOS, iOS and iOS emulator respectively:
+Now let's call the following commands to compile the code into Frameworks for macOS, iOS, and iOS emulator respectively:
 ```bash
 kotlinc lib.kt -produce framework -target macos_x64 -output macOS/Demo
 kotlinc lib.kt -produce framework -target ios_arm64 -output iOS/Demo
 kotlinc lib.kt -produce framework -target ios_x64 -output iOS_emu/Demo
 ```

-The `kotlinc` generates three frameworks for us, named `Demo.framework` under `macOS`, `iOS` and `iOS_emu` folders respectively.
+The `kotlinc` generates three Frameworks for us, named `Demo.framework` under `macOS`, `iOS`, and `iOS_emu` folders respectively.

 Let's see what is inside

 ## Generated Framework Headers

-Each of the created frameworks contains the header file in `<Framework>/Headers/Demo.h`.
+Each of the created Frameworks contains the header file in `<Framework>/Headers/Demo.h`.
-The file does not depend on the target platform (at least with Kotlin/Native v.0.8.2).
+The headers do not depend on the target platform (at least with Kotlin/Native v.0.8.2).
 It contains the definitions for our Kotlin code and few Kotlin-wide declarations.

-Note, the way Kotlin/Native exports symbols is subject to change without a notice.
+Note, the way Kotlin/Native exports symbols is subject to change without notice.

 ### Kotlin/Native Runtime Declarations